What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - Therapy sessions at a faith-based counseling center (if you opt into getting faith-based instead of secular counseling there).

-Pastoral counseling can be an excellent choice when you’re wrestling with spiritual questions.
 On the other hand, you’re going to want to work with a licensed therapist if you’re having moderate to severe mental health issues and need to work with someone who knows how to treat them.
+So, a faith-based therapist can be a great choice if you need to address mental health issues from a spiritual point of view.

 Faith-based counseling centers can be a great option if you’re looking for low-cost therapy regardless of whether your concerns are particularly spiritual in nature.